aleksander-suchorab/portfolio/README.md

 # Portfolio
-Repozytorium to zawiera 3 projekty:
+The repository conetains 3 projects:
-- luacpp - parser języka lua
+- luacpp - lua programming language parser
-- minesweeperai - klon gry minesweeper wraz z kilkoma wersjami sztucznej inteligencji zdolnej do grania w tą grę
+- minesweeperai - minesweeper clone with a few veriants of artificial intelligence that can play it
-- nebulabrotgen - wielowątkowy generator fraktali typu nebulabrot
+- nebulabrotgen - multithreaded nebulabrot fractal generator

-Wszystkie projekty powinny się kompilować pod MSVC 2019 i GCC 8.
-Do projektu minesweeperai może być potrzebne przygotowanie biblioteki SFML 2.5.1 albo w ścieżce bibliotek kompilatora albo w katalogu lib.
+All projects should compile under MSVC 2019 and GCC 8.
+To compile minesweeperai it may be necessary to configure SFML 2.5.1 library in the compiler library path or in project lib directory.